Electric blanket

 Most Frequently Asked Questions

-A bedroom of 13 degrees is too cold in terms of temperature.
+A bedroom of 15 degrees is the lower limit in terms of temperature.
 Ideally, your bedroom temperature should be at 18 degrees.
 Below 15 degrees is definitely too cold.

 The temperature of your bedroom should be around 18 degrees.
 This is slightly lower than we find comfortable during the day.
 A high bedroom temperature leads to sleep problems because you can’t properly catch sleep.